jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/DataGrail-Privacy-Trends-2024.md

 as a benchmark, an organization with 3M identities can expect 1,734 Access and
 Deletion requests per year.

-If we include California\-specic Do Not Sell requests, the numbers rise to 859 requests per 1M identities per year.
+If we include California\-speciﬁc Do Not Sell requests, the numbers rise to 859 requests

+per 1M identities per year.
 Following the example above, if the organization holds 3M identities, the industry benchmark would be
 2,577 DSRs per year.

 We found the number of DSRs a business receives varies greatly due to multiple factors, including whether the company is B2B or B2C,